 a concert in the Museum dell’Opera del Duomo

 Once again, the Museum of the Duomo is staging concerts in its hallowed halls, internationally acclaimed artists will perform among some of the most beautiful pieces of art.
-The Neapolitan Mandolin Academy and the mandolin in late nineteenth century Florence.
+This month, the note of Arie di bravura, dal salotto al palcoscenico will come alive inside the museum.
 Free entry with compulsory reservation (until all available seats are available) from the Thursday of the week before the concert (9.00 - 12.00) To book: In the Concierge Center of the Art and Culture Center (Piazza S. Giovanni 7)

 INTERNATIONAL ENDURANCE SERIES